MicrosoftDocs/entra-docs/docs/identity-platform/v2-overview.md

   - Social or local accounts, by using Azure AD B2C
   - Social or local customer accounts, by using Microsoft Entra External ID

 - **Open-source libraries**: Microsoft Authentication Library (MSAL) and support for other standards-compliant libraries.
+The open source MSAL libraries are recommended as they provide built-in support for conditional access scenarios, single sign-on (SSO) experiences for your users, built-in token caching support, and more.
+MSAL supports the different authorization grants and token flows used in different application types and scenarios.
 - **Microsoft identity platform endpoint** - The Microsoft identity platform endpoint is OIDC certified.
 It works with the Microsoft Authentication Libraries (MSAL) or any other standards-compliant library.
 It implements human readable scopes, in accordance with industry standards.
 - **Application management portal**: A registration and configuration experience in the Microsoft Entra admin center, along with the other application management capabilities.
 - **Application configuration API and PowerShell**: Programmatic configuration of your applications through the Microsoft Graph API and PowerShell so you can automate your DevOps tasks.